AnyhowStep/typed-orm/src/main/v3/expr-library/operator/logical/README.md

 NULL      OR        NULL      UNKNOWN
 ```

-In general, if you find yourself using logical oeprators with
+In general, if you find yourself using logical operators with
 nullable expressions, you should consider using `COALESCE()`
 with your nullable expressions.